SSblackboard/wellbowledshane/src/content/blog/lessons-–-from-jay-z.md

 ---
-title: Lessons – From Jay-Z
+title: A lesson from Jay-Z
 heroImage: ../../assets/images/jay-z.png
 category: Lessons
 description: “I can’t help the poor if I’m one of them, so I got rich and gave